 Myriophyllum spicatum

-Common names: spike watermilfoil
+Common names: spike watermilfoil, Eurasian watermilfoil

-Myriophyllum spicatum (Eurasian watermilfoil) is a common submersed aquatic perennial (family Haloragaceae).
-Eurasian watermilfoil can be found in freshwater lakes, ponds, and canals with slow-moving waters in northern and central California, particularly in the San Francisco Bay and San Joaquin Valley regions and Lake Tahoe.
+Myriophyllum spicatum (spike watermilfoil) is a common submersed aquatic perennial (family Haloragaceae).
+Spike watermilfoil can be found in freshwater lakes, ponds, and canals with slow-moving waters in northern and central California, particularly in the San Francisco Bay and San Joaquin Valley regions and Lake Tahoe.
 This plant grows and spreads rapidly, creating dense mats on the water surface.
 These monotypic mats out-compete native aquatic plants, reducing species diversity.

-Cal-IPC Rating: HighCDFA Rating: C
+Cal-IPC Rating: High?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.